Deleted-Usr/java-tilemapeditor/README.md

 An optional **name prefix** namespaces the variables (`level1_Terrain`) when several maps share a scope.

-**2. Object loaders** — for layers containing Prop or Marker tiles:
+**2. Object loaders** — for layers containing Prop or Marker tiles — This prop-loading format is not deprecated in favour of loading props directly from the grids themselves:

 ```java
 List<Prop> propList = new ArrayList<>();